alessiogandelli/alessiogandelli/README.md

 [covid-dashboard](https://github.com/alessiogandelli/covid-dashboard-unitn): The aim of this project was to get familiar with different big data technologies such as Spark, Kafka, Mqtt and design the data pipeline, I also improved my knowledge of PostgreSQL, MongoDB, Pandas

 [image-retrieval](https://github.com/alessiogandelli/machine-learning-unitn): I used tensorflow to implement a Siamese Network, the goal of this project is an image search engine that returns the most similar image to the query taken from a gallery.

+[feat-network](https://github.com/alessiogandelli/feat-network): Social networks analysis of spotify artists, with a focus on italian music

+[attention-analysis](https://github.com/alessiogandelli/attention-analysis): analysis of sensor data and time diary of students trying to understand study patterns and factor of distractions

+[tweet-musk-network](https://github.com/alessiogandelli/tweet-musk-network): what happened after twitter acquisition? an analysis of the comment section of Elon Musk's posts using NLP and Network analysis

+[geospatial-housing](https://github.com/alessiogandelli/geospatial-uppsala-housing): use geospatial data to find the right house

 ## node.js